nyl-auster/microframework/README.md

-Microframework is a tiny view-controller php framework.
+Microframework is a simple and tiny view-controller php framework.
 This is build on "resource" concept : each piece of content is handle by a "resource" class.
-A resource may be mapped to an url or may be called directly from where you want in the code.
+A resource may be then mapped to an url (by creating a route) or may be called directly from a view.

 Requirements
 ------------